R220 Supplement, References to Responsibilities

 3.1.
-Per Diem Rates Set by the Board: Per diem rates in effect for all other state boards and commissions are not applicable to Board of Regents and institutional Boards of Trustees members in the System of Higher Education until the Board of Regents takes affirmative action to authorize their application.
+Per Diem Rates Set by the Board: Per diem rates in effect for all other state boards and commissions are not applicable to Board of Higher Education and institutional Boards of Trustees members in the System of Higher Education until the Board of Higher Education takes affirmative action to authorize their application.

 R710, Capital Facilities

-R710-1.Purpose: To clarify the role of the State Board of Regents, that of the institutional Boards of Trustees and of the institutional Presidents with respect to capital facilities.
+R710-1.Purpose: To clarify the role of the Board of Higher Education, that of the institutional Boards of Trustees and of the institutional Presidents with respect to capital facilities.

 4.1.
-Statutory Authority: Title 53B outlines the broad responsibilities of the State Board of Regents in administering the facilities, grounds, buildings and equipment at institutions under its jurisdiction.
-These policies and procedures are issued under that authority to clarify the roles to be assigned to the institutional Presidents, the institutional Boards of Trustees and the State Board of Regents in the acquisition and maintaining of facilities on each of the several campuses of the State under the jurisdiction of the State Board of Regents.
+Statutory Authority: Title 53B outlines the broad responsibilities of the Board of Higher Education in administering the facilities, grounds, buildings and equipment at institutions under its jurisdiction.
+These policies and procedures are issued under that authority to clarify the roles to be assigned to the institutional Presidents, the institutional Boards of Trustees and the Board of Higher Education in the acquisition and maintaining of facilities on each of the several campuses of the State under the jurisdiction of the Board of Higher Education.

 4.5.5.
 Projects Funded from Non State Appropriated Funds: Review and approve institutional project requests for planning and construction of facilities, or remodeling of existing facilities, for which no appropriation of state funds or authority to incur bonded indebtedness is requested, as follows:

 126.96.36.199.
-If it is proposed that the project be funded in whole or in part from an adjustment in student fees, incurring of contractual debt, or the disposal or exchange of land or other capital assets, the project proposal, after being approved by the institutional Board of Trustees, shall be scheduled, in consultation with the Commissioner, for presentation to the Board of Regents for action at the same time that Board of Regents action approving the proposed funding arrangement is sought.
+If it is proposed that the project be funded in whole or in part from an adjustment in student fees, incurring of contractual debt, or the disposal or exchange of land or other capital assets, the project proposal, after being approved by the institutional Board of Trustees, shall be scheduled, in consultation with the Commissioner, for presentation to the Board of Higher Education for action at the same time that Board of Higher Education action approving the proposed funding arrangement is sought.